The Silvertrac Extra

 Starting out as an officer standing post in the snow, rain, mud, and, I know what it’s like out there.
 I’ve learned all about the little problems that can make officers miserable.
 I had some “old timers” help me out when I first started, so now I want to pass on some of that advice to younger officers today.
-These are some of the tips that I’ve learned in my more than 32 years in the field.
+Here are 4 tips that I’ve learned in my more than 32 years in the field.

 1) Staying Awake